keyvank/tsp/src/1-compute.md

 DataPtr = IsFwdOrBwd ?
 DataPtrNext : DataPtr
 ```

-In the Python implementation of this logic, we first precompute the incremented and decremented versions of the data pointer by adding `00000001` and `11111111` respectively.
-We then feed either the old value, the incremented value, or the decremented value back into the data pointer register, following the logic described above using two multiplexers.
+In the Python implementation of this logic, we first precompute the incremented and decremented versions of the data pointer by adding `0b00000001` and `0b11111111` (i.e., –1 in two’s complement) to the current data pointer, respectively.
+We then feed either the original value, the incremented value, or the decremented value back into the data pointer register, following the logic described above using two multiplexers.

 ```python=
 def DataPointer(circuit, in_clk, in_is_fwd, in_is_bwd, data_pointer):